Focus # 1: First-principles force-fields for classical atomistic simulations

 Application Area # 2: Biomolecules

-Our group collaborates with other research groups to study biomolecules for medical applications.
-This is a new research area for us, and we are still ‘learning the ropes’.
+Our group collaborates with other research groups to study biomolecules.
+This topic is still new to us, and we have only a small effort in this area.
 We believe there are significant opportunities to improve force-fields for biomolecular simulations using polarizabilities, net atomic charges, dispersion coefficients, and other atomistic descriptors extracted from quantum chemistry calculations.

 We develop and use improved methods to quantify atom-in-material properties: bond orders, net atomic charges (see journal article), atomic spin moments (see journal article), atomic multipole moments, etc. These chemical descriptors are extremely useful to better understand chemical reactions, magnetic ordering of materials, charge transfer, and chemical bonding.
 Although the bond order concept has been around for more than 100 years, only recently has a comprehensive definition and method for computing it been developed in our group (see journal article).
-We are also interested in developing improved methods to model long-range dispersion interactions in quantum chemistry calculations.
+As one application, we studied 288 diatomic molecules (see journal article).
+We are developing improved methods to model long-range dispersion interactions in quantum chemistry calculations (see journal article).